SystemFw/blog/content/staging/oop-data-oriented.md

   freeing each `Log` involves freeing the `Counter` and iterating over the `Array` to free each `A`, etc.

-Data Oriented Design on the other hand tends to structure data in flat arrays, indexed by integer IDs rather than pointers.
-It can then be accessed efficiently by reading whole chunks of memory, and it's allocated and deallocated in bulk, without worrying about the lifetimes of individual pieces of data.
+Data Oriented Design on the other hand would forego nested pointers in favour of structuring data as flat arrays indexed by integer IDs.
+We could then access it efficiently by reading whole chunks of memory, and allocate it and deallocate it bulk, without worrying about the lifetimes of its individual pieces.

-But beyond specific technical strategies, Data Oriented Design predicates a very different way to approach data modelling: we should not strive for code to reflect the logical domain, instead we should frame programs as data transformations, and then identity the simplest, most efficient way for the _machine_ to perform the desired transformation.
+But beyond specific technical strategies, Data Oriented Design advocates for a very different way to approach data modelling: we should not strive for code to reflect the logical domain we're working in, and we should instead frame programs as data transformations, and then identity the simplest, most efficient way for the _machine_ to perform the desired transformation.

 Now, it's easy to dismiss all this as supremely irrelevant to us: we _do_ have a GC, we enjoy it very much thank you, and we're in a much higher level language anyway where this minutiae ought not to matter.

-But let's zoom out a bit: it is true that in a higher level language there's less emphasis about counting care about every single memory access, however in our transactional code the pointer hopping mapped to reads from storage, and we _did_ care about optimising those.
+But let's zoom out a bit: it is true that in a higher level language there's less emphasis about counting every single memory access, however in our transactional code the pointer hopping mapped to reads from storage, and we _did_ care about minimising those.
 We also didn't have to deal with manual deallocation of memory, but the chief complication in `publishKey` could indeed be framed as a problem with _lifetimes_, specifically about having to create these `Log` instances at the right time.

 So let's try to apply Data Oriented Design to our problem and see if it bears any fruit.